-Recommended by the Rocksmith creators
+Guitars recommended by the Rocksmith creators

 Ubisoft included the Epiphone Les Paul as part of the Rocksmith bundle so clearly, they thought it was a good guitar for playing the game.
 This guitar has been named after its original designer, who developed a guitar back in the 1950s that altered the world of electric guitars forever.
 This is a classic style that plays well, and will be a good guitar for learning some skills and looking cool at the same time.
 It is available at an affordable price and they are known to be a reliable guitar.

-The beginners model
+The beginners guitar model for Rocksmith

 Yamaha Pacifica Series PAC12 Electric Guitar is recognized across the industry as one of the best entry level guitars that you can find.
 Yamaha has a great reputation for producing guitars of reliable quality and the sound is not too bad either.
 This model has an alder body, a rosewood fingerboard, and a maple neck.
 It is an easy to use and comfortable guitar that is very good value for money.